The Best Cold Lasers For Cold Laser Therapy

 For class 4 therapeutic lasers with a power level of 30,000mW (30W) and above, a cryogenic cooling system is required to reduce the chance tissue heating and the probe must be moving at all times.
 These are systems that should only be used by a highly trained and insured practitioner.

-Below about 5,000mW (5W), FDA cleared class 4 systems have a negligible chance of tissue damage.
-For example, The Apollo 5,000mW (5W) cold laser has an automatic timer that shuts off the emitter every 2 minutes.
+Below about 5,000mW (5W), FDA cleared class 4 systems have a negligible chance of tissue damage for most skin types.
+For example, The Apollo 5,000mW (5W) cold laser has an automatic timer that shuts off the emitter after 2 minutes.
 In that period of time, it barely gets warm and there is no chance of thermal damage.
+There may some warming for those with dark skin, fur, hair or tatoos but this is not an issue if the probe is moving at all.

 Some cold laser therapies qualify for insurance reimbursement using the following Cold Lasers CPT codes.
 Cold laser therapy performed by a licensed chiropractor or acupuncturist can be paid for using an HSA account.
 The purchase of cold laser devices is not covered under typical insurance plans.